 How to Make Chopped Italian Sliders

 This recipe is easy to follow and comes together quickly.
-Preheat your oven to 350 degrees and spray an 9x13 casserole dish lightly with nonstick spray.
+Preheat your oven to 350 degrees F and spray an 9x13 casserole dish lightly with nonstick spray.

 Carefully add provolone cheese slices and spread half of the mayo on top of the cheese, as evenly as possible.
 Layer remaining ingredients starting with the ham, pepperoni, salami, the lettuce mixture, another slice of cheese if desired and place the bun tops on last.